danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-13-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 }
 ```

-With this code, the coordinator will sync changes back to the text binding.
-Still, if we run the test app, the original text still doesn't update.
+The coordinator will now sync changes back to the text binding.
+Still, if we run the test app, the text still doesn't update.
 This is because we haven't put the coordinator to use yet.

-We can fix this by making the rich text editor setup a `RichTextCoordinator` in `makeCoordinator`:
+We can fix this by making the editor setup a `RichTextCoordinator` in `makeCoordinator`:

 ```swift
 public struct RichTextEditor: ViewRepresentable {